grafana/faro-web-sdk/packages/integration-react/README.md

-# @grafana/frontend-agent-integration-react
+# @grafana/javascript-agent-integration-react

-Grafana Frontend Agent package that enables easier integration in projects built with React.
+Grafana JavaScript Agent package that enables easier integration in projects built with React.